rishikzap/Flappy-Caml/README.md

 ![](flappycaml.gif)

 ## Description
 A [Flappy Bird](https://en.wikipedia.org/wiki/Flappy_Bird) clone written in OCaml.
 We implemented sprite selection, gravity and collision fucntions, and a high score tracker--among other features.
 We also included a Run state similar to the [Dino Runner](https://en.wikipedia.org/wiki/Dinosaur_Game) game on Google Chrome and a Bomb state.
-This project was completed as a final prokect for CS 3110, Fall 2020 at Cornell University.
+This project was written for CS 3110, Fall 2020 at Cornell University.

 ## Setting Up Your Environment